caropradier/my-apero/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Why apéro?" # leave blank to exclude
+title: "About me" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
-use_featured: false # if false, use most recent by date
+use_featured: true # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Apéro is a unique kind of casual get-together in French culture, when you gather with friends and get to know each other better over some apéritifs, snacks, and anything in between.
-A good apéro is one where you'd happily spend a few hours just hanging out.
+  I'm a PhD Student at the École de Bibliothéconomie et des Sciences de l’Information (Université de Montréal), researching gender inequalities in science through bibliometrics.
+My work aims to uncover how these disparities shape scientific knowledge.

-  I hope this theme helps you create your own virtual apéro.
-A place where you and your site's visitors enjoy spending time, and one that helps folks get to know you better.
+  I hold a degree in Economics and an MSc in Labour Studies from the University of Buenos Aires, Argentina.
+As a member of Ecofeminita, I help promote gender equality by sharing data, statistics and academic content.
+I also contribute to rOpenSci and maintain the eph R package.
 show_outro: true
 outro: |
-  <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!
+ <b>Research interests</b> <br> Science of Science | Gender inequalities | The topic space of science
 ---

 ** index doesn't contain a body, just front matter above.